courros/hnco/docs/commandline.rst

 scripts written in any language. ``hnco`` writes results to the standard output in text format.
 It is able to embed all parameters in the output so as to exactly reproduce the simulation later, including the same seed for random numbers.
+By default, maximization is assumed.

 For example, to apply (1+1) EA to the previous Nk landscape instance, enter the following command::